Mary Stevens25 Mar 2024

 - A change in team After two years leading Money Movers at Huddlecraft, Anneka Deva left the programme and has taken her expertise in movement building and coaching to Neon.
 Zahra is also taking a step back from day-to-day operations at Huddlecraft at the end of March (although she will remain connected as an associate and non-executive director).

 - A change in context.
 There’s renewed interest in the power of personal finance as a lever for political change, through the Boycott, Divestment and Sanctions movement (and the attempts by the UK Government to undermine this channel of protest).
 ‘Greenwash’ is also a much bigger issue in the financial services sector, with the Financial Conduct Authority currently consulting on stricter regulations.
 And of course the economic situation in the UK and the rising cost of living have forced many women to make much tougher financial choices.
-Aligning our finances with our values is less of a priority when we’re thinking more about make ends meet (although as we argued during the Covid outbreak, tough times can sometimes be the right time to review financial priorities and confront our fears).

 What does this mean?